 In all of the examination of registrant data and WHOIS policy (or lack thereof) that has gone on for the past 20 years, there has been an absence of focus on the fundamental criteria for selection of policy goals and requirements.
 There is no policy, there is only contract (the RAA), and a procedure for allowing contracted parties to comply with law.
 As we have said for twenty years, however difficult this discussion may be, the first thing to agree upon is the criteria on which ICANN is basing its decisions.
-Your model and analysis does not reflect attention to this key issues.
+Your model and analysis does not reflect attention to this key issue.
 Sadly, once again, the Registration Directory Service Policy Development Process Working Group is examining use cases, and the fighting over first principles continues to block progress in a somewhat attenuated fashion.
 Either compliance with law is important, or it is not.
 (It goes without saying that it is the position of the NCSG that ICANN must comply with the law.)
 If we are protecting “consumers” exactly what criteria are we using to do this?
 Unfortunately, because the SWAT team that was assembled in the summer of 2017 to develop GDPR compliance models started with the assembling of user stories, we are doing the same thing again.
 This is silly, and in our view unprofessional.

 Ensuring technical stability is about the only criterion that the ICANN community appears to agree on, and we have the SSAC to thank for bringing us back to the reality of ICANN’s core mission on a regular basis (SSAC 55, 51).
 Please address this fundamental question lest we waste a few more years arguing about worst case scenarios.